aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/inserting-and-removing-cell-comments-in-a-worksheet/_index.md

 Generally, comments are used to add additional information to cells in a worksheet.
 We use them every now and then and we delete them when we do not need them any longer.
 Comments are useful if you need to document a particular value or to help you remember what a formula does.
 When you move the mouse pointer over a cell that has a comment, the comment pops up in a small box.

 In this article, we compare how to add and remove comments from cells using VSTO and Aspose.Cells for .NET.
-Aspose.Cells for .NET works with Microsoft Excel files independently of Office Automation and giives you powerful tools for creating and manipulating spreadsheets.
+Aspose.Cells for .NET works with Microsoft Excel files independently of Office Automation and gives you powerful tools for creating and manipulating spreadsheets.

 {{% /alert %}}
 ### **Adding and Removing Comments on Cells**